 That has made it the world’s hottest commodity.
 The price of battery grade 99%-pure lithium carbonate imported to China escalated from around US$7,000/tonne in mid-2015 to over well over US$20,000/tonne as recently as June, 2016.

 The rise mostly reflected concerns about the future liquidity of China’s spot market.
 China gets much lithium from spodumene rock in Australia, an alternative to South American brine.
 Albermarle, an American miner, and Tianqi, its Chinese joint-venture partner, plan to use spodumene from a big Australian mine to process more battery-grade lithium carbonate and hydroxide.
 That will mean less ore available on the spot market in China.

-Additionally, Tesla Motors, is building its “Gigafactory” in Nevada, which it has stated it hopes to supply lithium-ion batteries for 500,000 cars a year within five years.
+Additionally, Tesla Motors, with its “Gigafactory” in Nevada, has stated it hopes to supply lithium-ion batteries for 500,000 cars a year within five years.
 J.B.
 Straubel, Tesla’s chief technical officer, says the firm wants to secure supplies of many battery materials, not just lithium.
-“There’s so much hype in the lithium market right now…people look at it as this magical element,” he says.
-Nonetheless, in August Bacanora, a Canadian firm, said it had signed a conditional agreement to supply Tesla with lithium hydroxide from a mine that it plans to develop in northern Mexico.
-Bacanora’s shares jumped on the news—though analysts noted that shipping fine white powder across the United States border would need careful handling.

 Bigger carmakers also have a growing appetite for lithium.
 In a recent shift, Toyota has begun offering lithium-ion batteries instead of heavier nickel-metal hydride ones in its Prius hybrid.
 Tougher emissions standards in Europe and America are likely to boost carmakers’ need for lithium.